thamir18/NativePasswordGenerator/README.md

 # NativePasswordGenerator

 ## About ##
-Password generating is needed often in daily basis as we use different applications such as web and mobile apps.
+Password generating is needed becuase we rely on digital applications in our daily life such as web and mobile apps.
 NativePasswordGenerator is a simple password generator written in different scripts to support differnt OS including Windows, Mac, and Linux.
 NativePasswordGenerator uses OS native scripting utility.

 ## Supported Scripts ##
 - Windows Batch